enghwa/MultiRegion-Serverless-Workshop/6_S3Replication/README.md

 	--bucket <destination bucket name. ex) ticket-service-ui-websitebucket-singapore-firstname-lastname> \
 	--versioning-configuration Status=Enabled \

-3.Create an IAM role.
+3. Create an IAM role.
 You specify this role in the replication configuration that you add to the source bucket later.
 Amazon S3 assumes this role to replicate objects on your behalf.
 You create an IAM role and attach a permissions policy to the role.

 Copy the following trust policy and save it to a to a file called S3-role-trust-policy.json in the current directory on your Cloud9 environment.
 This policy grants Amazon S3 service principal permissions to assume the role.